Bubbler-4/advent-of-apl/README.md

 ### AoC 2015

+* `★P` means that the solution exploits a `P`attern in the input (and is therefore not a general solution of the problem as described).
 * Day 4: Skipped since it requires an MD5 function implementation.
 * Day 11: Solved without code.